wp-plugins/wp-mobile-edition/readme.txt

 > You can install **WP Mobile Edition** directly from the WordPress admin!
 Visit the Plugins - > Add New page and search for **WP Mobile Edition**.
 Click to install.

+> After upgrade, disable and enable the plugin to update the files of mobile theme (mTheme).

 = SETTING UP A SUBDOMAIN IS DONE THROUGH YOUR HOSTING PROVIDER = You need to create a CName, and unfortunately the way you do this differs from one host to another, with some it's a drop down box and it takes two seconds to do, with others the process will be a little bit more complicated.